autosit/autosit.github.io/_posts/2019-04-12-pmbm_visualization.md

 ## References
 [Williams, J. (2015).
-"Marginal multi-bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member."
+"Marginal multi-Bernoulli filters: RFS derivation of MHT, JIPDA, and association-based member."
 IEEE Transactions on Aerospace and Electronic Systems, vol. 51, no. 3.][Williams2015]

 ## Contact